"

 • This triplet is not equal to the beat; instead, it is equal to one of the divisions.

-• In 3/4, the quarter note receives one beat and the division is two eighth notes.
-Beats are labeled with the blue square brackets.
+• In 3/4, the quarter note gets one beat, and the division is two eighth notes.
+Beats are marked with the blue square brackets.

-• In both examples with square brackets, the second eighth note is subdivided into a sixteenth-note triplet.
+• In both examples with square brackets, the second eighth note is divided into a sixteenth-note triplet.

-• The sixteenth-note triplet is equal to two sixteenth notes, which equals one eighth note.
+• The sixteenth-note triplet is equivalent to two sixteenth notes, which equals one eighth note.

-• Put together with the first eighth note, the eighth note and sixteenth-note triplets complete one beat.
+• Combined with the first eighth note, the eighth note and sixteenth-note triplets complete one beat.

-Triplets can also be found in compound meters, but never to divide the beat since the beat is a dotted note and already divides equally into three.
-In compound meters, triplets will occur within the division of the beat (Example 7.2.9).
+Triplets can also appear in compound meters, but never to divide the beat since the beat is a dotted note and already divides evenly into three.
+In compound meters, triplets will take place within the division of the beat (Example 7.2.7).[13]

 • On the first beat of measure 13, the division of three eighth notes is clear.

-• On the second beat of measure 13, the first eighth note is subdivided into sixteenth-note triplets.
+• On the second beat of measure 13, the first eighth note is divided into sixteenth-note triplets.

-Although 6/8 is a compound meter, we see triplets in Example 7.2.9.
-However, the triplets are not divisions of the beat (which are dotted notes) but rather, divisions of the division (which are not dotted notes).
+Although 6/8 is a compound meter, we see triplets in Example 7.2.7.
+However, the triplets are not divisions of the beat (which are dotted notes), but rather divisions of the division (which are not dotted notes).

-Triplets can also be worth more than one beat.
+Triplets can also be worth more than one beat (Example 7.2.8).

-In Example 7.2.10, the quarter note is equal to one beat, which means the half note is equal to two beats.
-When the half note is equally divided into three quarter notes (instead of two), this becomes a quarter-note triplet and is worth two beats.
-We can see the triplet from Example 7.2.10 in context in Example 7.2.11.
+In Example 7.2.8, the quarter note equals one beat, meaning the half note equals two beats.
+When the half note is divided into three equal quarter notes instead of two, it becomes a quarter-note triplet worth two beats.
+The triplet from Example 7.2.8 is shown within the context of Example 7.2.9.

-• In 2/4, a half note fills an entire measure and can be equally divided into two quarter notes, as seen in measure 2.
+• In 2/4, a half note fills an entire measure and can be divided into two equal quarter notes, as shown in measure 2.

 • Just as two quarter notes fill a measure, three quarter-note triplets also fill a measure (measure 3).